 - A brief explanation of how the school's religious ethos or character will be reflected in the curriculum. - This should include: the proportion of the school's timetable devoted to religious education and other subjects that include some faith-based teachings or use faith-based materials; how the planned approach will help to prepare children for life in modern Britain; elements of subjects that could overlap with faith teaching (for example, if a proportion of language teaching includes faith-based material); what time will be devoted to worship, reflection time and prayer and how this will be inclusive to pupils of different faiths or none; - A brief summary of the alternatives to prayer and religious study that will be available for pupils of a different faith or of no faith; - A brief summary of how school policies affect pupils of other faiths or of no faith.
 This must include consideration of the school's uniform and school meals policies, including the wearing of religious symbols; and any dietary requirements.
-It must also address the religious education curriculum, the arrangements for collective worship, and the criteria for staff appointments to the school;

-• Information about engagement and consultation with diverse local community groups, faith authorities and parents demonstrating how you will seek to attract pupils of different faiths and backgrounds to the school.
+It must also address the religious education curriculum, the arrangements for collective worship, and the criteria for staff appointments to the school; - Information about engagement and consultation with diverse local community groups, faith authorities and parents demonstrating how you will seek to attract pupils of different faiths and backgrounds to the school.

-Section E - Capacity and capability
+Section E - capacity and capability

 You need to demonstrate that your group has the capacity and capability to set up and run the school(s) you are proposing and that you have access to appropriate educational, financial and other expertise, either within your group or externally.
+It is highly recommended that you talk to your RSC about your governance arrangements and your capacity to expand before you submit any application - please include written confirmation of the outcome of that discussion.
 We will assess the quality of your plans to fill the gaps you have identified, and where applicable, the track record of any individuals you have already identified to fill the gaps.